-The main difference between Dewatering Filter Bags and Dewatering Tubes is in terms of their size and construction.
-Dewatering Bags are a small storage option and are typically designed for areas with limited space or small Dewatering Projects Such as Ponds.
+The main difference between Dewatering Filter Bags and Dewatering Tubes is the size and construction.
+Dewatering Bags are a small storage option and are typically designed for areas with limited space or small Sediment Bags for Filtering Ponds.
 By contrast, dewatering tubes will be significantly larger in size and are typically used for wastewater projects such as lagoon dewatering or sludge removal.

 While all Taurus dewatering products are constructed from a filter fabric, larger tubes will typically require a higher strength material to accommodate larger amounts of sediment disposal.
 For this reason, dewatering bags will typically use a nonwoven fabric, while dewatering tubes will use a woven monofilament.

-Both dewatering options have helped companies avoid shut downs or fines.
+Both dewatering products have helped companies avoid shut downs or fines.
 Products can help remove sediment/organics from pumped water and reduce TSS levels from a runoff flow.
 See other Dewatering Filter Bags.

 In recent years, geotextile tubes have been developed and implemented along storm prone coastlines.
 These tubes act as a form of shoreline stabilization or breakwater tube, giving added support to shores constantly hit with waves andwinds.
 Learn more about Sludge Dewatering Tubes.